FAU-LAP/NOMAD-CAMELS/docs/instrument_drivers.md

 {:toc}
 </details>

+# NOMAD-CAMELS Instrument Drivers
+This page should help you create new instrument drivers that can be used in NOMAD-CAMELS.
 ## 1. Writing New Instrument Drivers for PyPi
 Every instrument driver should be an individual [PyPi](https://pypi.org/) package.\
 It is possible to create drivers that are only available locally for you.